APAHRoot/HelpfulHopeful/README.md

 Haven't cleaned it up yet, so it's not as condensed as could be, but it will certainly get the job done.

+Referenced code by Jrivero at https://gist.github.com/jrivero/1085501 when writing this program

 Date modified: July 2, 2019